paulafeleggakis/flower-shop/README.md

 * Use a noun extraction approach to help with class identification.
 * Sketch up rough class diagram (this was revised as I progressed through the task)
 * Initialize repo on GitHub.
-* Dev approach can be seen through my commit history.
+* Dev approach can be seen through my commit history (refer to git_history folder).
 * Deploy onto Heroku

 ## Limitations of Solution and Possible Improvements